-Advantages of Crew Cab
+Crew Cab Advantages

 Accessibility is a strong suit for the crew cab configuration.
 The rear doors provide easy access to the rear seats.
 Other cab configurations only offer rear-seat access through the front door, making it cumbersome to fit into the back seat.
-While the crew cab offers the most interior space of the cab configurations, the rear seats are generally smaller than the front row seats making it comfortable for children but not for adults on long journeys.
+While the crew cab offers the most interior space of the cab configurations, the rear seats are generally smaller than the front-row seats making it comfortable for children but not for adults on long journeys.
 Some crew cab trucks offer a functional folding rear row of seating, providing an area for cargo, groceries, or other items you do not want to place in the truck's bed.

 What is an Extended Cab?

-Advantages of an Extended Cab
+Extended Cab Advantages

-Disadvantages of an Extended Cab
+Extended Cab Disadvantages

 Extended cab trucks offer less cargo space than the crew cab configuration but more than the regular cab.
 The back windows on an extended cab are smaller than the back windows found in a crew cab truck, making it difficult for the driver to view their blind spot.
 The rear seats in an extended cab are cramped and not built for long drives or even the average size adult.

 Consider your daily usage when debating what type of cab you want on your next truck.
 You want to be comfortable in any new truck you purchase and ensure it will work as hard as you need it to be.

 What is a Regular Cab?

-Advantages of a Regular Cab
+Regular Cab Advantages

-Disadvantages of a Regular Cab
+Regular Cab Disadvantages